The Myth of Having it All

 Remember this: whoever told you it was imperative for you to have, do, and be it all didn’t know what they were talking about. 🙂 Just sayin’.

 Best wishes for your success.
-Be sure to let me know how I can support you in 2017.
+Be sure to let me know how I can support you.

 Cool things …